jasonc/linux-sysadmin-interview-questions/README.md

 #### [[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>

-* What is a tunnel and how can you bypass a http proxy?
+* What is a tunnel and how can you bypass an HTTP proxy?
 * What is the difference between an IDS and an IPS?
 * What shortcuts do you use on a regular basis?
 * What is the Linux Standard Base?